Euclid: Optimising tomographic redshift binning for 3$\times$2pt power spectrum constraints on dark energy: Background and theory

 \subsection{Estimators on the cut sky}

 The above framework is defined for the case of a full sky being observed.
-In reality there will be partial sky coverage due to unobserved regions, or bright stars, meaning that a survey mask $W(\bm{\theta})$ is applied to the shear and overdensity fields, which leads to mode mixing in the derived power spectra.
-Following the techniques of \cite{Peebles73}, \cite{Brown05}, and \cite{Hikage11}, we summarise the expressions for these `pseudo' 3$\times$2pt signals on the cut sky below.
+In reality there will be partial sky coverage due to unobserved regions, or bright stars, meaning that a survey mask, $W(\bm{\theta})$, is applied to the shear and overdensity fields, which leads to mode mixing in the derived power spectra.
+These `pseudo' power spectra measured on the cut sky, $\Tilde{C}_{\ell}$, can be related to the true underlying full-sky elements, ${C}_{\ell}$, by a mode-mixing matrix, $M_{\ell\ell'}$ (see e.g. \citealt{Peebles73}, \citealt{Brown05}, and \citealt{Hikage11}), which contains the coupled harmonic space information about the survey mask,